memberful/memberful-wp/wordpress/wp-content/plugins/memberful-wp/readme.txt

 = 1.35.0 =

 * Adds Learndash support.
-Protection is added to a course, and this protects all sub-types
+Protection is added to a course, and this protects all sub-types.

 = 1.34.0 =